p-mcgowan/se-scripts/ShipStatus/readme.md

 The template vars available by default are: template var|options|description
 ---|---|---
-cargo.bar|none|A coloured fill bar which goes from green to red based on % full cargo.cap|none|The cargo volume capacity cargo.fullString|none|A nicely formatted `<current> / <max> L` volume string
+config| font: set the font <br/>size: set the font size <br/>textPadding: set the padding <br/>colour: set the text colour <br/>bgColour: set the background colour |Configure the display (only runs once) cargo.bar|none|A coloured fill bar which goes from green to red based on % full cargo.cap|none|The cargo volume capacity cargo.fullString|none|A nicely formatted `<current> / <max> L` volume string